Portrait after loss

 As the handkerchiefs are unpicked they lose their form and function and are reduced to a pile of threads.
 Free from the constraints of woven cloth, they are transformed into a delicate web, supporting one another loosely.
 Suggestive of a more organic state, the web speaks of fragility and strength, presence and absence, loss and transformation.

-This piece forms part of a wider practice in which I use unpicking to consider processes of collapse and regeneration.
-As global collapse grows ever closer, this work reflects a need to unravel constructed narratives, and find threads that connect us to a more authentic set of values.
+The act of undoing challenges and unsettles.
+As global collapse seems to grow ever closer, this work reflects a need to unravel constructed narratives, and find threads that connect us to a more authentic set of values.
 Threads that reveal our interconnection with natural rhythms, offering a less rigid, more fluid state, adaptable to change.
 Through pulling things apart we find that which is indestructible; threads of resilience.

 Leave a comment